-Subject Areas, Aspects, General Disclosures and KPIs Sections/Remarks Aspect A2: Use of Res sources General Disclosure Policies on the efficient use of resources, including energy, water and other raw materials.
-3.1 KPI A2.1 Direct and/or indirect energy consumption by type (e.g. electricity, gas or oil) in total (kWh in '000s) and intensity (e.g. per unit of production volume, per facility).
-3.4 KPI A2.2 Water consumption in total and intensity (e.g. per unit of production volume, per facility).
-3.4 KPI A2.3 Description of energy use efficiency target(s) set and steps taken to achieve them.
-3.1 KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency target(s) set and steps taken to achieve them.
-3.1 There is no issue in sourcing water that is fit for purpose.
-KPI A2.5 Total packaging material used for finished products (in tonnes) and, if applicable, with reference to per unit produced.
-Packaging material is not a material ESG aspect of the Group.
-Aspect A3: The Enviro onment and Natural Resources General Disclosure Policies on minimising the issuer's significant impacts on the environment and natural resources.
-3.1-3.2 KPI A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them.
-3.1-3.2 Aspect A4: Climate Change General Disclosure Policies on identification and mitigation of significant climate-related issues which have impacted, and those which may impact, the issuer.
-3.3 KPI A4.1 Description of the significant climate-related issues which have impacted, and those which may impact, the issuer, and the actions taken to manage them.
-3.3
+General Disclosure Policies on the efficient use of resources, including energy, 3.1 water and other raw materials.
+KPI A2.1 Direct and/or indirect energy consumption by type (e.g. 3.4 electricity, gas or oil) in total (kWh in '000s) and intensity (e.g. per unit of production volume, per facility).
+KPI A2.2 Water consumption in total and intensity (e.g. per unit of 3.4 production volume, per facility).
+KPI A2.3 Description of energy use efficiency target(s) set and steps 3.1 taken to achieve them.
+KPI A2.4 Description of whether there is any issue in sourcing water 31 that is fit for purpose, water efficiency target(s) set and steps There is no issue in sourcing taken to achieve them. water that is fit for purpose.
+KPI A2.5 Total packaging material used for finished products (in Packaging material is not a tonnes) and, if applicable, with reference to per unit produced. material ESG aspect of the Group.
+Aspect A3: The Environment and Natural Resources General Disclosure Policies on minimising the issuer's significant impacts on the 3.1-3.2 environment and natural resources.
+KPI A3.1 3.1-3.2 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them.

-Subject Areas, Aspect Sections/Remarks
+Aspect A4: Climate Change

+- General DisclosurePolicies on identification and mitigation of significant climaterelated issues which have impacted, and those which may impact, the issuer.3.3KPI A4.1Description of the significant climate-related issues which 3.33.3 - KPI A4.1Description of the significant climate-related issues which3.have impacted, and those which may impact, the issuer, and the actions taken to manage them.3.

 B. Social

-Employment and Lab our Practices
+Employment and Labour Practices

-Aspect B1: Employme ent
+Aspect B1: Employment

 General Disclosure Information on: 4.1

 (a) the policies; and

 (b) compliance with relevant laws and regulations that have a significant impact on the issuer

 relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare.

 KPI B1.1 Total workforce by gender, employment type (for example, full- or part-time), age group and geographical region.
 4.1

 KPI B1.2 Employee turnover rate by gender, age group and geographical region.
-4.1

-Aspect B2: Health and l Safety
+Aspect B2: Health and Safety

 General Disclosure Information on: 4.2

 (a) the policies; and

-(b) compliance with relevant laws and regulations that have a significant impact on the issuer

-relating to providing a safe working environment and protecting employees from occupational hazards.
+(b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to providing a safe working environment and protecting employees from occupational hazards.

-KPI B2.1 Number and rate of work-related fatalities occurred in each of the past three years including the reporting year.
-4.2

-KPI B2.2 Lost days due to work injury.
-4.2

-KPI B2.3 Description of occupational health and safety measures adopted, and how they are implemented and monitored.
-4.2